Intermediate logic: Properties and examples

+The propositional logics SL and KP do have the disjunction property DP.
+Kleene realizability logic and the strong Medvedev's logic do have it as well.
+There is no unique maximal logic with DP on the lattice.

+Note that if a consistent theory validates WPEM but still has independent statements when assuming PEM, then it cannot have DP.

 Semantics

 Given a Heyting algebra H, the set of propositional formulas that are valid in H is an intermediate logic.
 Conversely, given an intermediate logic it is possible to construct its Lindenbaum–Tarski algebra, which is then a Heyting algebra.

 An intuitionistic Kripke frame F is a partially ordered set, and a Kripke model M is a Kripke frame with valuation such that $\{x\mid M,x\Vdash p\}$ is an upper subset of F. The set of propositional formulas that are valid in F is an intermediate logic.
 Given an intermediate logic L it is possible to construct a Kripke model M such that the logic of M is L (this construction is called the canonical model).
 A Kripke frame with this property may not exist, but a general frame always does.

 Relation to modal logics

 Let A be a propositional formula.
 The Gödel–Tarski translation of A is defined recursively as follows:

 If M is a modal logic extending S4 then ρM = {A | T(A) ∈ M} is a superintuitionistic logic, and M is called a modal companion of ρM.
 In particular: